 - Conserve - use less water and electricity in your home.
 This leaves more water in the environment for salmon and their food, and using less electricity reduces the demand (which, in the Pacific Northwest, probably comes from hydropower).
 This action can range from just making the effort to switch to LED lights, shut off lights and turn off faucets when not in use to investing in technology to reduce energy consumption in your home.

-- Smart car care - check for leaks, make sure your tires are properly inflated, and don't wash your car in your driveway.
+- Smart car care - make sure your tires are properly inflated, and don't wash your car in your driveway.
 Lots of chemicals come from your car itself or can collect on your car from driving.
-Making sure your car is running efficiently and not leaking reduces emissions and contaminants entering the environment, and washing it at a facility that treats and recycles the water (pretty much any local car wash) ensures those contaminants don't go down a storm drain.
+Making sure your car is running efficiently to reduce emissions and wash it at a facility that treats and recycles the water (pretty much any local car wash) to ensure contaminants don't go down a storm drain.

 - Use non-toxic cleaners - cleaning products that wash down the drain are not filtered out in wastewater treatment plants, and can kill or impair salmon and the food they need during different life stages.
-Switch to biodegradable, non-toxic cleaners (or make your own and save some money, too!)
+Switch from these dangerous, orca and salmon-harming chemicals to biodegradable, non-toxic cleaners (or make your own and save some money, too!)